apache/couchdb/share/doc/src/configuring.rst

 Cross-Origin Resource Sharing
 =============================

-CORS, or "Cross-origin resource sharing" allows a resource such as a web page running JavaScript inside a browser, to make AJAX requests (XMLHttpRequests) to a different domain, without compromising the security of either party.
+CORS, or "Cross-Origin Resource Sharing", allows a resource such as a web page running JavaScript inside a browser, to make AJAX requests (XMLHttpRequests) to a different domain, without compromising the security of either party.